ThaneGallo/GBA_Emulator/README.md

 # GB_Emulator
-Emulator for Game Boy games

-A Gameboy is a 8-bit Nintendo handheld console, it is no longer in production and is now in limited circulation.

-So in order to presevre these old games we have the ability to mimic the older hardware in a modern day computer processor
+##Abstract
+The GameBoy is an 8-bit handheld game console from 1989.
+Although the console and games are no longer in production or being sold commerically the system can be kept alive through emulation.
+This project aims to create an accurate emulation properly synchronizing cycle timings to allow for the old games (.gb) to be played.

+A brief description for each of the neccessary header files can be found within the [include direcitory](../include/README.md)

+##Install

+##Usage

+##References